Amazon Kindle Review: I Tried the Kindle Paperwhite and It Changed How I Read Forever

 By comparison, the Kindle Paperwhite—the device I own—starts at $140 and costs up to $170 with ads disabled and an expanded 16 GB capacity.
 It offers a 17-LED screen, waterproof design, adjustable warm light and standard WiFi connectivity.

+I’ve had the Kindle since Christmas 2021, so about a year and a half.
+I still love it!
 The Kindle Paperwhite has completely changed how I read.
 I’m reading more books, at a quicker pace, for cheaper than ever before.
-It’s light and small enough to take anywhere I go, comfortable enough to hold for hours and reduces eye strain thanks to adjustable brightness and warmth.
+It’s light and small, comfortable enough to hold for hours and reduces eye strain thanks to adjustable brightness and warmth.

-With the capacity to hold thousands of books and a weeks-long charge, it makes reading a seamless part of my life and has helped cut down my screen time on social media and TV.
+It’s so convenient, and I’ve taken it dozens of places since writing the review.
+It makes reading a seamless part of my life, even cutting down my screen time on social media and TV.
 I haven’t loved reading this much since I was a kid—and for that I’m grateful.

 Where to buy the Kindle Paperwhite